Eitan Berglas

 Born in Tel Aviv, Berglas attended the Hebrew University of Jerusalem and then earned a master's and doctorate in economics from the University of Chicago.

 Berglas helped found the economics department at Tel Aviv University in 1966.
-In 1992, shortly after Berglas' death, the university decided to expand the department into a business school, which was named in Berglas' honor.
+In 1992, shortly after Berglas' death, the university decided to expand the department into a separate school within the Faculty of Social Sciences, which was named in Berglas' honor.